travov/XbeeWebProject/README.md

 Also, in order to provide **log file** you should define [**user environment variable**](https://helpdeskgeek.com/how-to/create-custom-environment-variables-in-windows/) named **XBEE_ROOT** where you specify your project directory or any other.

+## Run the app
-Then you should create .war file from this project, you can do this either through Tomcat settings using IDEA or using cmd
+You should create .war file from this project, you can do this either through Tomcat settings using IDEA or using cmd
 > cd /to/your/folder/location

 > jar -cvf my_web_app.war *